clydemcqueen/orca4/orca_base/README.md

 ArduSub also keeps a MAVLink GLOBAL frame that is expressed in altitude, latitude and longitude.
 Orca4 does not use this GLOBAL frame.

-Because the term "map" is overloaded (both ORB_SLAM2 and MAVROS use that term in documentation) this frame is called **ardu** in some Orca4 code to distinguish it from the **slam** frame.

 ### slam

 The slam frame records the global position of the sub when the ORB_SLAM2 first generates a map.